Fees and Payment Options

 Private vs Public Fees

 You may choose to be a public or a private patient.
-This page provides patients with the different options are for surgery in the private or public hospital system.
+This page provides patients with the different options for surgery in the private or public hospital system.

 Public Hospital Patients: